sandy14894/url-shortner/README.md

     - Open project in your favorite editor and change application.properties file to point to your MySQL database
     - Build Spring project
     - Open localhost:8080/swagger-ui.html to see endpoints.
+    - If not using docker than please changes the url and replace mysql-local to localhost

+You can access the application using page : localhost:8080/index.html